vitorsti/vitorsti/README.md

 ## Hello there !
 My name is Vitor!

 ## About Me
-I am a passionate 🎮 Game Developer and designer currently working with Unity and studying games since 2015, I also  have  a Bachelor’s Degree in Digital Game Technology at Pontifical Catholic Uni- versity of Campinas.
+I am a passionate 🎮 Game Developer and designer currently working with Unity and studying games since 2015, I also  have  a Bachelor’s Degree in Digital Game Technology at Pontifical Catholic University of Campinas.
 Over time, I have built all kinds of projects, from 2D platformers to FPS games.
 In all of my projects, I always use Game Development Documents (GDD) to plan and create new design ideas, thereby making the development process a lot easier.
 Additionally, I tend to create new games that can, in some way, build upon what I created in other projects, so every time I build a game, it's the best version I can produce.

 ## 💼 Currentinly working with
 ### Game Development